Skip to main content

 5 mentions Positive Neutral Negative

-• “Way too many disconnects; I can't even get past Fire Forest because the game freezes and then I get the infamous 'lost connection to server' error.”
+• “Way too many disconnects, can't even get past Fire Forest because the game freezes and then I get the infamous 'lost connection to server' error.”

 3 mentions Positive Neutral Negative

-• “I find it funny when people try to debate how with the rogue-lite elements it's justifiable that you lose everything upon death, but they conveniently want to ignore how you still keep your in-game currency, which by their logic, should also be destroyed upon death since you don't have a bank in your home to keep that currency.”
+• “I find it funny when people debate how, with the rogue-lite elements, it's justifiable that you lose everything upon death, but they conveniently ignore that you still keep your in-game currency (EC) with you, which by their logic should also be destroyed upon death since you don't have a bank to keep that currency.”

 • atmosphere

-The game's atmosphere is praised for its fantastic music and sound design, which effectively immerses players.
-Despite being somewhat abandoned and lacking content, the overall ambiance remains solid and enjoyable.
+The atmosphere is highly praised for its fantastic music and immersive sound design, effectively drawing players into the game world.

 • “Fantastic music and sound design that draws the player into the atmosphere.”